abdulmuq/existential/_posts/2016-02-04-burn-fat-no-gym.md

 ---
-title: How to easilyBurn fat at home (No gym)
+title: How to burn fat at home (No equipments required)
 layout: post
 categories: health / lifehacks
 author: Derek Durham